ashfinal/vimrc-config/README.md

 ## Plugins

-re-vim uses [vim-plug](https://github.com/junegunn/vim-plug) (`+python` required) as plugin manager. ★ Single file.
-Super-fast parallel installation/update.

-**You can run `PlugInstall` in vim to install all of the included plugins.
-This should be completed in 30 secs.**
+re-vim uses [vim-plug](https://github.com/junegunn/vim-plug) (`+python` required) as plugin manager.
+Run `:PlugInstall` in vim to install all built-in plugins.
+This should be completed in 30 secs.

-To only install certain plugin, `vim-airline`, for instance:

-    :PlugInstall vim-airline

 ### Plugins list